Dem. Theodorescu: Fascism

 Theodorescu sided with the new establishment after the arrival to power of the fascist National Christian Party, and then after the creation of a National Renaissance Front.
 According to Sebastian, Theodorescu was taking an active, if informal, part in censoring works by Jewish authors, including Sebastian's own comedies.
 His own Robul was translated in 1939 and published in New York City as One House Contains Us All.

-Married to the actress Marioara Zimniceanu, Theodorescu was working on a translation of the Sardou–Moreau comedy Madame Sans-Gêne, which premiered at the National Theater Bucharest, under the management of novelist Liviu Rebreanu.
+Married to the actress Marioara Zimniceanu, Theodorescu was working on a translation of the Sardou–Moreau comedy Madame Sans-Gêne, which premiered at the National Theatre Bucharest, under the management of novelist Liviu Rebreanu.
 His text earned critical attention for having updated and adapted the original to Romanian street-language, with direct borrowings from Ion Luca Caragiale.
 His other works in the field were a free adaptation from Lope de Vega's comedies (Castiliana), and a version of Sardou's Fédora (1944).
 His work with Lope's text was controversial: Theodorescu took an exact translation by Alexandru Popescu-Telega and changed it as he had done with Madame Sans-Gêne, sparking a dispute between theater professionals, with Rebreanu as an arbiter.

 During 1941, the National Renaissance Front having crumbled, the Iron Guard seized power, creating Romania a "National Legionary State".
 Theodorescu was employed as a Romanian Radio propagandist.
 According to Sebastian's diaries, he had "an unbearable style", with "the same phrases and epithets he used to serve three regimes, [...] now serving a fourth", and with "clownish" undertones.
 Theodorescu maintained official positions throughout most of World War II and the Ion Antonescu dictatorship, when Romania was allied to Nazi Germany.
 The Coup of August 1944 reversed this situation, and restored political pluralism.
 On October 16, following an investigation carried out by the Romanian Communist Party and the National Peasants' Party, Theodorescu was formally excluded from all professional journalistic bodies.
 This controversial purge also affected other journalists, many of whom had been active on the far right: Șeicaru, S. Popescu, Crainic, D. I. Cucu, and Romulus Dianu.
 The Writers' Society followed suit on November 9, expelling Theodorescu from its ranks for a second and final time.
 The marginalization process was interrupted by Theodorescu's death, which occurred on April 11, 1946.
 He left an unpublished novel inspired by theatrical life, Rita Rizu.